kjh311/gulp-tutorial2/README.md

-* Creating a simple Gulp Task. *
+**Creating a simple Gulp Task.**

 * Watches Sass files and auto compiles to CSS.
-* Watches changes on HTML and SCSS files and auto reloads the browser .
+* Watches changes on HTML and SCSS and Stylus files and auto reloads the browser .
 * Minifies CSS file.

 USES: